mug-n-ai/YRoot/README.md

    → Why would it help?
    → Under what assumptions or conditions?
    → ⤷ If it’s *not difficult to achieve*, it becomes a valid action
-   → ⤷ If it *is* difficult, open a new WHY Loop Cell to explore it further
+   → ⤷ If it *is* difficult, open a new YRoot Cell to explore it further

    **B. What could work against the satisfaction of the need?**
    → Why might it work against it?